 - The third solution was to use OpenCV to detect faces and pass them through a custom trained Inception V3 model using Tensorflow.
 I created the ability to carry out transfer learning directly on the device (Raspberry Pi).
 Users could upload their training data which was sent to the device via MQTT for training.
 This solution was a massive improvement and accuracy for detecting trained people was almost 100%, unfortunately I identified an issue which I now know to be a common issue at the moment, where the network would identify anyone that was unknown as one of the trained people.
 I am currently writing a Python wrapper for the Tensorflow/Inception/IoT JumpWay method and the project will soon be released as an IoT JumpWay example.

-- For the 4th and current solution, I now use a system that I developed on the foundations of OpenFace.
+- For the 4th, I now use a system that I developed on the foundations of OpenFace.
 I moved to using a local server to house the A.I.
 (Ubuntu) rather than doing the identification onboard as the identification onboard using an RPI was quite poor.
 This move means that training is only required on the server rather than all devices.
 As with the Tensorflow implementation, I came across the issue of unknown people being identified as known people.
 I have so far resolved this issue through the use of an unknown class, although this solution may not work across the board, I am working on additional solutions with the OpenFace GitHub community which incorporate multiple models that will verify the identification.